GenZ-LIO: Generalizable LiDAR-Inertial Odometry Beyond Confined--Open Boundaries: INTRODUCTION

 To improve computational efficiency, we introduce a voxel-pruned correspondence search strategy to reduce the computational burden of point-to-point matching.
 In a voxel hash map, identifying a closest correspondence point typically requires examining up to 27 voxels around the query point~\cite{vizzo2023ral, wu2024icra}, which can incur considerable overhead.
 To avoid this brute-force traversal, our method first selects a compact subset of candidate voxels based on the query point’s location within the root voxel.
 During the subsequent search, we further prune candidate voxels by comparing the distance from the query point to each voxel with the current closest distance, skipping voxels that cannot yield a closer point.
 This two-stage pruning strategy prevents unnecessary voxel access and substantially improves correspondence search efficiency.

-The main contributions of this paper are as follows.
-First, we propose GenZ-LIO, a generalizable LIO framework that operates robustly and efficiently across diverse scene scales, with performance validated through extensive experiments across indoor, outdoor, and transitional environments.
-To support evaluation under pronounced indoor--outdoor transitions, we also collect and publicly release a novel dataset acquired using custom hardware platforms encompassing scenarios with frequent and varied scene scale changes, together with the GenZ-LIO code.
+The main contribution of this paper is \textit{GenZ-LIO}, a field-oriented LIO system designed for robust and efficient operation across diverse spatial scales.
+The proposed system-level design tightly couples scale-aware voxelization, hybrid-metric state updates, and voxel-pruned correspondence search to support practical field deployment in spatially varying environments.
+We further conduct a comprehensive evaluation using 42 sequences from nine public datasets and our newly collected \textit{NarrowWide} dataset to analyze LIO performance under spatial scale variations across diverse field scenarios.
+The \textit{NarrowWide} dataset was collected using custom hardware platforms in disaster-response and rough-terrain testbeds, including confined spaces, open terrain, and diverse artificial obstacles, to examine repeated confined-to-open transitions.
+The dataset will be released together with the GenZ-LIO implementation.

-In sum, we make the following five claims: (i)~our system consistently achieves competitive odometry estimation performance across indoor, outdoor, and transitional environments; (ii)~our scale-aware adaptive voxelization enables robust state estimation while efficiently regulating computational resources by accounting for varying scene scales; (iii)~our sensitivity-informed gain scheduling improves transient response, resulting in faster convergence and reduced overshoot and oscillations during voxel size control; (iv)~our hybrid-metric state update mitigates LiDAR degeneracy caused by directionally insufficient planar constraints through the joint use of point-to-plane and point-to-point error metrics; (v)~our voxel-pruned correspondence search substantially reduces computation time by pruning redundant traversal of neighboring voxels.
+In sum, we make the following five claims: (i)~our system consistently achieves competitive odometry estimation performance across confined spaces, open areas, and transitions between them; (ii)~our scale-aware adaptive voxelization enables robust state estimation while efficiently regulating computational resources by accounting for varying spatial scales; (iii)~our sensitivity-informed gain scheduling improves transient response, resulting in faster convergence and reduced overshoot and oscillations during voxel size control; (iv)~our hybrid-metric state update improves odometry robustness in scenes where only a few reliable planar regions are observed by using point-to-point residuals as complementary constraints to point-to-plane residuals; (v)~our voxel-pruned correspondence search substantially reduces computation time by pruning redundant traversal of neighboring voxels.
 These claims are backed up by the following sections and our experimental evaluation.

-\section{Related Work}
+\section{RELATED WORK}

 In this section, we discuss two essential components of LiDAR-based odometry: (\lowercase\expandafter{\romannumeral1}) point cloud downsampling for efficient scan processing and (\lowercase\expandafter{\romannumeral2}) error metrics for residual formulation in scan-to-map alignment.